• Skip to primary navigation

 • Why are my pancakes falling apart?
 Pancakes usually fall apart because no egg is used, or not enough egg is used.
 Essentially, if a key ingredient is missing or the ratio of ingredients isn't in balance, pancakes have a tendency to break apart.

 • What can I substitute for eggs in pancake batter?
-You may substitute eggs with applesauce or mashed bananas in your pancake batter to make them vegan.
-Be sure to use these proportions: (1/4 cup of applesauce OR 1/4 cup smashed banana = 1 large egg)
+You may substitute eggs with applesauce or mashed bananas in your pancake batter to make vegan pumpkin pancakes.
+Be sure to use these proportions: (¼ cup of applesauce OR ¼ cup smashed banana = 1 large egg)

 Let's get started!